-Continue to collaborate with the North Carolina Department of Transportation to implement their Complete Streets policy, improving safety and including sidewalks, street trees, bicycle lanes, safe crossings, and on-street parking in commercial areas.
+Continue to collaborate with the North Carolina Department of Transportation (NCDOT) to implement its Complete Streets policy, improving safety and including sidewalks, street trees, bicycle lanes, safe crossings, and on-street parking in commercial areas.
 A draft ordinance was put forward in the 2011 Greenville Bicycle & Pedestrian Master Plan and the strategy may also be pursued through the progression of the Metropolitan Planning Organization's ongoing efforts toward a Non-Motorized Master Plan.